megacamelus/camel-upstream-info/camel-documentation/camel-kafka.md

 back the changes since the kafka transaction does not support JTA/XA spec.
 There is still a risk with the data consistency.

-# Setting Kerberos config file
+## Setting Kerberos config file

-Configure the *krb5.conf* file directly through the API
+Configure the *krb5.conf* file directly through the API:

     static {
         KafkaComponent.setKerberosConfigLocation("path/to/config/file");
     }

-# Batching Consumer
+## Batching Consumer

 To use a Kafka batching consumer with Camel, an application has to set the configuration `batching` to `true`.